-In the Broadway musical Hamilton, the life of Alexander Hamilton, the United States’ first secretary of the Treasury, was sung and rapped about onstage.
+In the Broadway musical Hamilton, the life of Alexander Hamilton, the United States’ first secretary of the Treasury, was rapped about onstage.
 The musical was an instant hit in American show business and has won numerous awards.
-It was performed in Washington, D.C.’s Kennedy Center for almost three months.
-The show set box office records on Broadway, and the expensive tickets could be bought after booking online and then waiting in a queue of thousands.
+It was performed in Washington’s Kennedy Center for almost three months.
+The show set box office records on Broadway, and the expensive tickets sometimes could only be bought after waiting in an online queue for hours.

 The origin of rock-and-roll was earlier than that of hip-hop, tracing back to the 1940s.
-Rock-and-roll uses drums and guitar underneath its lyrics, unlike hip-hop, which establishes a beat upon which rhymes are rapped.
-Rock-and-roll was closely associated with the Beats, and numerous rock singers were inspired by them, with the two groups often associating and collaborating.
+Unlike hip-hop, which establishes a beat over which rhymes are spoken, rock-and-roll uses drums and guitar behind its vocals.
+Rock-and-roll was closely associated with the Beat Generation, and numerous rock singers were inspired by them, with the two groups often associating and collaborating.

 In the 1960s, rock-and-roll had become the theme music of the counterculture.
 It transported listeners to a mad, irrational state of mind.
-The hysterical singing accompanied by distorted electric guitars and intense drums led listeners to indulge in their sensual instincts and desires.
-With reason cast aside, the demon nature that is typically kept at bay due to the demands of civilization was unleashed—in many cases listeners were simply handing themselves over to the control of low-level forces.
+The hysterical singing accompanied by distorted electric guitar playing and intense drumming led listeners to indulge in their sensual instincts and desires.
+With reason cast aside, the demon nature that is typically kept at bay due to the demands of civilization was unleashed.

 Even religious groups have found it hard to resist the negative impact of rock-and-roll.
 Christian church music was meant to praise God, while rock-and-roll was excluded for its indulgence in evil.
 Yet with the popularity of rock-and-roll, modern music of Christian churches adopted rock elements to appeal to young men, which gave birth to so-called Contemporary Christian Music.

 Accompanying rock-and-roll are adultery, violence, decadence, drug abuse, corruption, and opposition to belief in any deity.
-Corrupt behavior forbidden by traditional morality and beliefs have all come along with the rise of rock.
+Corrupt behaviors forbidden by traditional morality and beliefs have all come along with the rise of rock.

 b.
 Drug Abuse